AndersDeath/diary2/000-current.md

 # 22 June - Samstag - Hamburg - Berlin - 639 Tag der Einwanderung - Warm Cloudy

 Today I had a train from Hamburg to Berlin.
 It was deleyed for an hour but in general it was ok.
 Usually situation with this is much worse.
+I am happy to come back to Ksusha.